What Is The Right Of First Refusal (ROFR) In Real Estate And How Does It Work?

 Here, we’ll take a closer look at what ROFR means in practical terms for property owners and prospective home buyers alike.
 Likewise, we’ll also look at an example or two of how the right of first refusal works in common real estate scenarios.

 What Is The Right Of First Refusal In Real Estate?

-A right of first refusal is a fairly common clause in some business contracts that essentially gives a party the first crack at making an offer on a particular transaction.
+A right of first refusal is a fairly common clause in some business contracts that essentially gives a party the first crack at making an offer in a particular transaction.
 In real estate terms, the phrase “right of first refusal” operates similarly.

 Put simply, it’s a type of legal clause that you may find in a contract or lease, especially on a property that a rental tenant may be looking to acquire from a landlord.
 ROFR essentially gives interested buyers a contractual right to be the first party to have an opportunity to place an offer on a property when it’s listed on the market for sale by its owner.

-As a rights holder under an ROFR clause (and this right can only be held by someone other than the property owner or their lender), you gain the option to decide whether or not to make a real estate purchase before others can.
-(And at a predetermined price, as in most ROFR contracts, the real estate purchase price is set before a property comes on the market.)
+As a rights holder under an ROFR clause (and this right can only be held by someone other than the property owner or their lender), you gain the option to decide whether or not to make a real estate purchase before others can, and at a predetermined price, as most ROFR contracts set the purchase price before the property comes on the market.
 However, if you do not wish to proceed, you can simply waive your rights and move on.

-A right of first refusal is generally negotiated before a homeowner decides to bring their property to market.
+A right of first refusal is generally negotiated before a homeowner decides to sell their property.
 Under its terms and conditions, prior to members of the general public being allowed to put in an accepted offer on a residence, the home seller must first make a purchase opportunity available to the person who holds the right of first refusal.

 A right of first refusal generally favors buyers.
 But as with any real estate opportunity, it can come with pros and cons attached.